Any and all advice considered ,attractions, accommodation and travel.I am a senior male so most 'out there ' adventure stuff would not be applicable.

 You can fly between most of these places these days.

 Enjoy: it's a wonderful country.
-Part of an Asia almost gone now ... over 4 years ago
+Part of an Asia almost gone now ... about 5 years ago